zenitysec/awesome-low-code/readme.md

 - [Jira Automation (Atlassian)](https://www.atlassian.com/software/jira/features/automation) - Automation is a No Code rule builder that enables customers to build if-this-then-that-rules based on events in Jira.
 - [Trello Power-Ups (Atlassian)](https://trello.com/power-ups/category/automation) - Helps teams meet their unique business needs through adaptable features and integrations.
 - [Flow (Zoho)](https://www.zoho.com/flow/) - An integration platform that helps you connect your apps without any code.
+- [FormNX](https://formnx.com) - A no-code platform that helps to create forms Without Coding for Free.
+It also provides integration options, with webhook, Mailchimp, you can embed forms in your websites or web applications easily without any coding.

 ### Low Code Application Platform